HUNI Bylaws Historic Urban Neighborhoods of Indianapolis

 - Officer Responsibilities

 - Vice-President: The Vice-President shall carry out the duties and responsibilities of the President in the absence of the President.
+The Vice President serves on the Board of Directors and in the 3rd year of his/her term will move into President Elect responsibilities.

 - Secretary: The Secretary shall keep minutes of all meetings and maintain the membership roster.